Buying holiday time

 Timeshares are a form of ownership or right to use a particular

-be aware they are a long term commitment and can be difficult to
+or overseas but be aware they are a long term commitment and can be

 How timeshares work

-- Points-based programs that let you buy points that you can
+- Points-based schemes - Where you buy points

-redeem at certain resorts or holiday accommodation in various
+of resorts or holiday accommodation properties in various

-Timeshare programs are also known as 'vacation ownership' or
+Timeshare schemes, also known as 'vacation or holiday clubs' or

-With points-based programs, the number of days you can use will
+With points-based schemes, the number of days you can redeem

-depend on how many points you have.
-Some points-based timeshares
+each year will depend on how many points you have, the time of

-let you redeem points for other travel services.
+Some points-based timeshares let you redeem points for other travel

 It may cost you more to buy time or use points in peak periods